-The Company has admitted no liability in connection with these settlements and has recorded a charge of \$1.7 million for the estimated payments, costs and administrative expenses of the settlement liability.
-At July 13, 2008, approximately \$638,000 related to the Hill matter had been funded to the third party administrator.
+The Company admitted no liability in connection with these settlements and recorded a charge of \$1.7 million for the estimated payments, costs and administrative expenses of the settlement liability in the third quarter of fiscal 2007.
+At October 5, 2008, approximately \$638,000 related to the Hill matter had been funded to the third party administrator.
 The recorded liability is an estimate subject to adjustment based on final actual claims paid.